SmokeTopusMan/Soom/README.md

 # Soom-Repo
-A repository of the Soom app.
+A repository for the Soom app.